 This course is an introduction to textiles and fibers: the general concepts of durability, comfort and care are related to the serviceability of fibers, yarns and fabric construction.
-In the laboratory time the students examine and compile a social contexts of the production of art broadly defined and to offer a means of understanding stylistic change and its meanings.
+In the laboratory time the students examine and compile a book of fabric samples, which illustrate the concepts discussed in the lecture.
 Prerequisite: None